By Sophia Smith, an Aussie with a passion for sustainable fashion.

 Our planet is enduring many strains – pollution, excessive water usage, loss of resources and energy sources – and the fashion industry plays a big role in this.
 Due to fast-fashion, an average person gets rid of 81 pounds of clothing a year.
 73 percent of world’s clothing ends up in landfills.

 The textile industry is also responsible for more than 20 percent of industrial water pollution.
 It takes around 700 gallons of water to produce a single T-shirt, not to mention the chemicals – non-organic cotton alone uses 22.5% of the world’s insecticides and 10% of all pesticides.
-A company’s choice of raw materials makes up for about 50 percent of their environmental footprint (!!!), so there is an exciting opportunity to make real change by turning to organic cotton or striving to create new and sustainable materials.
+A company’s choice of raw materials makes up about 50 percent of its environmental footprint (!!!), so there is an exciting opportunity to make real change by turning to organic cotton or striving to create new and sustainable materials.
+That’s why so many businesses are also turning to more sustainable solutions such as looking to conserve or reuse water.
+Just look at this, for example, Veolia is helping companies manage their water waste and consumption as well as recycle already used water to prevent wasting water and creating scarcity.
+This is a great advancement in producing clothes that have a less harmful environmental impact.

 In order for both the planet and the industry to survive, a wave of change must be ushered in.